JasonWangCY/budget-tracker/README.md

 ### Introduction

-This is a budget tracking application written in C#.
-This repo only contains the backend side so far, most notably the WebApi as the entry point.
+This is a simple budget tracking application with
+- the backend written in C#, and
+- the frontend written in Typescript.

 The intent of this project is to let me keep track of my expenses in a more categorical manner rather than using Excel spreadsheets.
 Plus, it's good practice for software development.
-The progress is admittedly rather slow so far, but the final goal is to create a full-stack deployed site.
+The progress is admittedly rather slow so far, but the final goal is to create a full-stack site following the correct software practices.

 Despite the simple nature of the app, the architecture of the backend is deliberately